ASFHyP3/mkdocs-asf-theme/README.md

 ## Customization

-This theme has been developed to be used out-of-the-box by ASF documentation sites with sensible defaults.
+This theme has been developed with sensible defaults to be used out-of-the-box by ASF documentation sites.
 While sections below describe how to customize the ASF-specific features of this theme, we hope most users won't need them.

 Because this theme is an extension of the [MkDocs Material Theme](https://squidfunk.github.io/mkdocs-material/),